effekseer/Effekseer/docs/Help_Cpp/18x/Guide_Cpp_En.md

 Below is an example of what will be displayed.

 ```
-Preset numbers for building Effekseer for cpp:.
+Preset numbers for building Effekseer for cpp:
 [1] Visual Studio 2017(x86)
 [2] Visual Studio 2017(x64)
 [3] Visual Studio 2019(x86)